 One of my favorite Black Friday strategies is to give special offers to your VIP members.
 As we said before, your loyal customers are your biggest asset, so rewarding them typically pays off and continues to nurture their loyalty.
 Try offering early access, exclusive deals, insider information, or other rewards and prizes that will inspire them to shop.

-At my boutique, we let our VIP members come in an hour early on sale day.
-Early access let our VIPs see and shop the merchandise before anyone else, and because we were offering limited quantities and sizes in sale items, this was a huge draw for our loyal customers.
-Not only that, but it let us open before other stores on our street, so there was limited competition.
+In some shops, VIP members are invited to come in an hour early on sale day.
+Early access lets VIPs see and shop the merchandise before anyone else, and because the products are in limited quantities and sizes in sale items, this can be a huge draw for loyal customers.
+Not to mention that you end up opening before other stores on our street, so there is limited competition.

 Another deal that you can try for Black Friday is bundle discounts.
 This is when you offer discounts to people who buy certain combos or quantities of products.
 For example, you might offer three puzzles for $10, when an individual puzzle is $4.
 Bundle deals are a great way to get people to make unplanned purchases, buy more than they planned, and clear out old or excess inventory.